On Manin's conjecture for Ch\^atelet surfaces: Introduction

 Moreover, the question of when $X_{\Delta,f}(\Q)\neq \emptyset$ is settled by the seminal result of Colliot-Th\'el\`ene, Sansuc, and Swinnerton-Dyer \cite{ColliotSSDII}; it demonstrates that $X_{\Delta,f}(\Q)=\emptyset$ if and only if there is either a Brauer-Manin obstruction or a local obstruction to the existence of rational points.
 Furthermore, as discussed in \cite{ColliotSSDII}, a Brauer-Manin obstruction to the Hasse principle may occur only when $f(z)$ is the product of two irreducible quadratics.
 There is a finite and effective computation for determining when $X_{\Delta,f}(\Q)=\emptyset;$ this computation uses auxiliary varieties that we will introduce in (\ref{eq: def of variety X_Delta, f_1,...,f_r}). \end{remark}

 Numerous instances of Manin's conjecture for Ch\^atelet surfaces have been resolved.
-In \cite{BrowningLinear}, Browning established an upper bound of the correct order of magnitude for Ch\^atelet surfaces with $\Delta>0.$ In their seminal result, de la Bret\`eche, Browning, and Peyre \cite{delaBrownPeyre-maninChatelet} introduced the use of the torsor method, among other tools, to prove Manin's conjecture for $x^2+y^2=f(z)$ when $f$ decomposes as a product of distinct linear factors.
+In \cite{BrowningLinear}, Browning established an upper bound of the correct order of magnitude for Ch\^atelet surfaces with $\Delta>0.$ In \cite{IwaniecMunshiChatelet}, Iwaniec and Munshi derive a lower bound when $f(z)$ is an irreducible cubic polynomial and $\Delta$ can be either positive or negative.
+In their seminal result, de la Bret\`eche, Browning, and Peyre \cite{delaBrownPeyre-maninChatelet} introduced the use of the torsor method, among other tools, to prove Manin's conjecture for $x^2+y^2=f(z)$ when $f$ decomposes as a product of distinct linear factors.
 Later, de la Bret\`eche and Browning \cite{delaBrowningChatelet} showed Manin's conjecture for the case that $\Delta=1$ and $f(z)$ contains an irreducible cubic factor.
 In \cite{delaTenenbaum-Manin}, the asymptotic for Manin's conjecture is established for $x^2+y^2=f(z)$ where $f$ is an irreducible quartic or a product of two irreducible quadratic factors over $\Q(i)$ by de la Bret\`eche and Tenenbaum; these factorization cases are often regarded as the trickiest cases.
 Finally, Destagnol \cite{Destagnol} resolved Manin's conjecture for $\Delta=1$ by proving the asymptotic for $x^2+y^2 = f(z)$ where $f$ is a product of two linearly independent linear factors and an irreducible quadratic factor, the remaining unknown factorization.
 In the above cases, the techniques are amenable to replacing $x^2+y^2$ with any positive-definite quadratic form of class number one.

-Ch\^atelet surfaces belong to a wider class of surfaces; Ch\^atelet surfaces are considered singular del Pezzo surfaces of degree four.
+Ch\^atelet surfaces belong to a wider class of surfaces; indeed, Ch\^atelet surfaces are singular del Pezzo surfaces of degree four.
 Manin's conjecture was established by Batyrev and Tschinkel \cite{BatyrevTschinkel} for all del Pezzo surfaces of degree $\geq 7$ and nonsingular del Pezzo surfaces of degree 6, as these are toric varieties.
 Additionally, Manin's conjecture is known for many more examples of del Pezzo surfaces of lower degree, as is discussed by Browning in \cite[Chapter 2]{Browning-book}.\\